 Your septic system uses a concrete lid to prevent odors and sewage from seeping into the ground.
 The lid requires removal every five years to have the septic system pumped out and the tank cleaned.
-Concrete lids require replacement when they develop cracks or other damage.
+Concrete septic tank covers require replacement when they develop cracks or other damage.
+These can be purchased online or at a home improvement store near you.
 Many septic tanks have risers so the lid is visible above ground.
 Others are unseen as they are under the ground surface.
 Before digging to replace a concrete septic lid, call the utility companies to come out and mark the location of power and water lines.
 This prevents cutting into utility lines causing injury or more problems.

 Dig the ground around the concrete septic lid with a spade shovel until you reach the lid of the septic tank.
 Septic tanks are usually 12 to 14 inches below the ground surface.
 It is best to dig a 16-inch wide perimeter around the septic tank lid to give you room to work when lifting it off the septic tank.
 It is also best to dig 2 inches past the seam where the lid meets the tank.
 If your lid is on a riser, there is no need to dig.